mactrem/com-tiles/README.md

 - Limited to the Spherical Mercator tiling scheme?

 Use Cases
-- Browsing maps in the browser
+- Browsing maps in the browser -> Also reduce number of tile request because of the space filling curve approach
 - Downloading extracts for offline usage in apps
 - Downloading extracts for hosting in dedicated on-premise infrastructure